-Associate Professor of Biological & Environmental Science, ES Program Director
+Professor of Biological & Environmental Science, ES Program Director, & Lindsay Teaching Fellow

 Fire-Grazing Interactions in Kenya

 I continue to examine grazing-fire interactions in the Laikipia savannas of Kenya.
-In the spring of 2013 I burned a series of 18 small plots in collaboration with Truman Young from U.C.
+After a pause due to Covid, students and I returned to Kenya in 2022 to initiate an annual burning experiment in the Kenya Longterm Exclosure Experiment (KLEE).
+This is part of a new initiative to measure soil carbon in the context of burning.
+In the spring of 2013 and 2017 we burned a series of 18 small plots in collaboration with Truman Young from U.C.
 Davis and Duncan Kimuyu from University of Nairobi (funded in part by a National Geographic Grant).
-During the summer of 2013 I will also be teaching BIOL 375 Conservation Biology and Research Methods in Savannas, a class for Goshen College and Kenyan undergraduates to jointly explore the conservation opportunities in Kenyan savannas.
-We will be based at Mpala Research Centre in Laikipia, Kenya.
+During the summer of 2013 and 2014 I taught BIOL 375 Conservation Biology and Research Methods in Savannas, a class for Goshen College and Kenyan undergraduates to jointly explore the conservation opportunities in Kenyan savannas.
+My research and the course is based at Mpala Research Centre in Laikipia, Kenya.

 - Elkhart County Soil & Water Conservation District Educator of the Year

 - Achievement Reward for College Scientists, Northern California Chapter ($7,500)

 - Student Award Finalist, Society for Conservation Biology 20th Annual Meeting, San Jose, CA, Spatial ecology of fire in an East African savanna: effects of burn size and patchiness on the foraging ecology of grazers of varying body size.